-Have a trailer that you would like to repurpose?
+Have a trailer that you want to repurpose?
 Or a lightweight trailer that needs a little beef?
 Is it practical to strengthen an existing trailer?
 Sure, there are several ways to increase trailer load capacity, and in the spirit of DIY, here are some tips to accomplish it.

 Where To Start?

-In this post we’ll look at increasing capacity — so the trailer can safely carry a heavier load.
-In a future post we’ll look at ways to stiffen and strengthen a trailer frame so it “feels” stronger or more solid.
+In this post we’ll look at increasing load capacity — so the trailer frame can safely carry more.
+This does NOT look at increasing capacity of the other components (like hitch, axles, springs, etc. We’ll leave that to you.
+Read about ways to stiffen and strengthen a trailer frame so it “feels” more solid.
+Then, read about Safety Factors in materials selection.
+Finally, because all these topics are related, we also recommend reading the article about calculating beam loading.

 What Is Trailer Load Capacity?

 It’s really not that complicated.
 Basically if you have a 3500 pound rated single axle, then for our purposes, that’s the Trailer Load Capacity.
 If the trailer weighs 500 pounds, then the maximum payload you can carry is 3000 pounds.
 If you’re really into it, then sure, dive into tongue load and other tidbits.
-For this post, that’s not really the purpose.
+For this article, however, that’s not the purpose.

 Ways to Increase Capacity